LLM Degree Requirements

 - Required Courses: During their first semester, graduates of non-common law programs are required to take American Legal Institutions, a two-part class that covers substantive U.S. law (2 credits) and Legal Research and Writing (2 credits).
 These courses introduce students to the U.S. legal system and U.S. legal writing.

-- LLM Writing Requirement: To qualify for graduation, all LL.M. candidates must complete 2 research papers that demonstrate a high degree of skill in legal scholarship and writing.
-These papers may be written in connection with a WCL course or seminar or through an independent study writing project under the supervision of a WCL faculty member.
-Papers must be 20-25 pages long.
-The research papers completed for the Legal Research and Writing component of American Legal Institutions (580-002) constitute one of the required research papers.
+- Research Track: LLM candidates in the Research Track must complete 2 research papers that demonstrate a high degree of skill in legal scholarship and writing.
+These papers may be written for a WCL course or through an independent study writing project under the supervision of a WCL faculty member.
+Papers must be at least 20 pages long.
+The research papers completed for the Legal Research and Writing component of American Legal Institutions (LAW-580-002) constitute one of the required research papers.
 If a student chooses to specialize there may be additional requirements for the specialization.
 Students should speak to their academic advisor about the specialization requirements.

 - English for Lawyers: Students with a TOEFL score below 580 (237 CBT and 93 IBT) are required to take English for Lawyers, though it is recommended for all students who wish to improve their English skills.
 This non-credit course is taught in conjunction with LAW 580-002 (Legal Research and Writing).
 The two courses share the same content base and complement each other with coordinated writing assignments.
 The English for Lawyers course is designed to enhance students' English language proficiency in a U.S. legal context.
 This course has been instrumental in enabling students with limited English-language experience to maximize their educational experience at WCL.
 More information on English for Lawyers.